samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ionic generate provider audio
 ```

 This will generate a service in a file called `audio.ts` under `./src/providers/audio/` and this service will be added to `NgModule` in `app.module.ts`.
-Replace the contents of this file with:
+Replace the contents of the `audio.ts` file with:

 ```typescript
 import {Injectable} from '@angular/core';